rjsolucky8989/PhantomMailer_pro/README.md

 # 💀 PhantomMailer

 **PhantomMailer** is a web-based email spoofing tool built using Flask and Postfix.
-Inspired by [emkei.cz](https://emkei.cz/), it is designed for ethical red teaming, penetration testing, and SPF/DKIM/DMARC testing in secure lab environments.
+It is designed for ethical red teaming, penetration testing, and SPF/DKIM/DMARC testing in secure lab environments.

 ---